 But another (and, in the real world, rather serious) factor may be at play here.

-As Hendrickx points out, the immediate source for the Challenger mission plot line of Salyut-7 is a little known (in the West) Russian TV so-called documentary called The Battle for Salyut: A Space Detective.
-Produced by the usually well-respected studio of the Russian space agency in 2011, the TV show is essentially a propaganda film laying out the case for the supposed Challenger attempt to steal Salyut-7.
+As Hendrickx points out, the immediate source for the Challenger mission plot line of Salyut-7 is a little known (in the West) so-called documentary produced for Russian TV called The Battle for Salyut: A Space Detective.
+Made by the usually well-respected studio of the Russian space agency in 2011, the TV show is essentially a propaganda film laying out the case for the supposed Challenger attempt to steal Salyut-7.
 And, according to Hendrickx, it collapses under scrutiny like an overbaked soufflé.

 Could it be that the Cold War mindset of the defunct Soviet Union – an ideologically driven, seemingly paranoiac suspicion of the motives and intentions of the Western European and American alliance – has persisted into the 21st century?
 And might the conflation of fact and fiction we see in Salyut-7 be symptomatic of that old mindset?

 The New Cold War (Same as the Old Cold War?)

 In the West, the story of the end of the Cold War can be summarized in several articles of faith: The Berlin Wall came tumbling down.
 The U.S.S.R. shattered into dozens of harmless pieces.
 Capitalism socked Communism in the kisser.
 We won, they lost.
 Hooray!
 It was the classic Hollywood happy ending – for us.